FatimahSaeed/evaluationChatbot/README.md

 ChatBotMap image ilustrate how the the nodes of chatbot orgnaized in the dilaog.

-You are welcome to chat with my chatbot to start chating say Hi to my chatbot.
+You are welcome to chat with my chatbot here https://fatimahsaeed.github.io/FatimahSaeed/